zackfisher/MIIVsem/README.md

 **Model Defaults**

 In addition to those relationships specified in the model syntax MIIVsem will automatically include the intercepts of any observed or latent endogenous variable.
-The intercepts for any scaling indicators and lower-order latent variables are set to zero, by default.
+The intercepts for any scaling indicators and lower-order latent variables are set to zero.
 Covariances among exogenous latent and observed variables are included by default.
-Where appropriate the covariances of the errors of latent and observed dependent variables are also automatically included in the model specification.
+Where appropriate the covariances of the errors of latent and observed dependent variables are also included in the model specification.
 These defaults correspond to those used by lavaan and `auto = TRUE`, except that endogenous latent variable intercepts are estimated by default, and the intercepts of scaling indicators are fixed to zero.

 ### Getting Started